 The guys at Adept put together some totally bitching art for the ad that really pushed the whole "Huntress" concept to its limit (to say the least).
 Unfortunately, some wanker at Galacticomm (AKA, the people who put out MajorBBS) deemed it too risque for their magazine and ordered a toned-down version (reproduced below) with the Huntress wearing this 50's style chainmail bikini.
 Well, whatever, it still worked.

 The beauty of this whole era was that I was totally able to eschew all of the "normal" sysop duties and expectations.
 I supplied the system and used the users (to put it bluntly) to test my software.
 So, if somebody had a problem (or was a problem) I simply punted them off the system.
 Sure, there were users that I got along with (even a few that I got together with, just 'cuz they were cool dudes - Yo Lestat, et al!).
 But the bottom line was, I didn't need any of them, so I could run a really tight ship.
-And when caller-id finally came along, it was like a gift from heaven.
+And when caller-id came along, it was like a gift from heaven.
 Finally I could really block out some of the more irritating idiots that had plagued me and my system over the years.

 After the initial explosion of SoC sales, things slowed down a little bit, but still remained strong and steady throughout 1995.
 By the fall of '95 I had paid off all of my (and my wife's) old credit card debts, student loans, car loans and everything else.
-Apart from our mortgage, we were both totally debt-free for probably the first time in our lives.
-I even managed to start a savings account for crying out loud.
-So, I decided to take the big plunge and quit my "day job" (which was one of those really sucky Dilbert-type jobs at a really crappy Dilbert-like company).
+Apart from our mortgage, we were both totally debt-free for probably the first time in our adult lives.
+Why, I even managed to start a savings account for crying out loud!
+So, at that point I decided to take the big plunge and quit my day job (which was one of those really boring "Office Space" type programming jobs).
 This was a great time for me.
 The board was popular and pretty much running itself, and I was able to devote most of my time to my next big project - a cyberpunk game called "Lords of Cyberspace".

-Like everything else I'd ever done, LoC was mainly cobbled together from several different games I'd come across over the years (Steve Jackson's Hacker, GURPS Cyberpunk, et al) along with my own ideas.
-Now, if you ask me, LoC is quite simply the best piece of software I've ever written.
+Like everything else I'd ever written, LoC was an amalgam of my own ideas and bits and pieces of other games I'd come across over the years (in this case, Toy/Wichman's Rogue, Steve Jackson's Hacker, and GURPS Cyberpunk).
+Now, if you ask me, LoC was/is quite simply the best piece of gaming software I've ever written.
 It incorporated everything I'd ever learned about games in general and BBS games in particular and was just one slick piece of code.
 I mean, the recursive routines I wrote to make programs chase you around the 'net were a thing of beauty.
 Trouble is, it totally tanked.
-When I released it in May of 1996, it sold maybe a half a dozen copies to some of the bigger systems (who pretty much bought any new software), and then vanished without a trace.
+When I released it in May of 1996, it sold maybe a half dozen copies to some of the bigger systems (who pretty much bought any new software), and then vanished without a trace.
 This was a big disappointment.
-By this time, SoC was starting to reach saturation point, The Mage Connection (my Magic Chat) was strictly small potatoes pricewise, and I really needed a big new hit on the order of Swords to keep things rolling.
+By this time, SoC was starting to reach saturation point, The Mage Connection was strictly small potatoes pricewise, and I really needed a big new hit on the order of Swords to keep things rolling.
 Unfortunately, LoC was not able to duplicate whatever lightning-in-a-bottle I'd captured with SoC (it being perhaps just a bit ahead of its time).
 Making matters worse, the writing was pretty much on the wall for BBS's by this point.
 The internet was really starting to blow up and Galacticomm was woefully unprepared for it.
 Systems were vanishing left and right and weren't being replaced by new ones, and sysops were really watching their expenses closely and not spending a lot of money on new software.

-By the fall of '96 I had to get an outside job again (although, fortunately, I found a really good job that allowed me to continue working from home).
+By the end of '96 I had to start looking for an outside job again (although fortunately I was in a position to pick and choose and eventually landed a really good job that allowed me to continue working from home).
 I squeezed another year out of my software business, but by the end of '97 I was really starting to get burned out on the whole thing.
 I continued to improve and grow Swords and Lords, but by that time sales had dropped off to just a few new copies a month.
-So, in November of '97 I decided to pull the plug on the whole operation - I shut down my BBS and sold the rights to all of my MajorBBS software to Vircom, a Canadian company that was big into the whole TCP/IP for Worldgroup thing.
+So, in November of '97 I decided to pull the plug on the whole operation - I shut down my BBS and sold the rights to all of my MajorBBS software to Vircom (a Canadian company that was big into the whole TCP/IP for Worldgroup thing).
 I think they had some kind of grandiose plan to release their own adventure game for Worldgroup and were just trying to buy out the competition (IE, I don't believe they ever actually did anything with my software).
-Ironically, Vircom also got out of the MajorBBS/Worldgroup market shortly thereafter (late 1999) and resold the MajorBBS rights to my games to some company named Metropolis Gameport, where they are evidently still available to this day (gameport.com).
+Ironically, Vircom also got out of the MajorBBS/Worldgroup market shortly thereafter (late 1999) and resold the MajorBBS rights to my games to something called "Metropolis Gameport" (where they are evidently still available to this day - gameport.com).